 Much like the monitor lizards in the unusual things to do in Bangkok post, the Water Dragons will not harm you, but if you provoke them and get too close they may let you know that they have their own preferences for social distancing with their razor-sharp claws!

 7. Cat Yoga

-Good news for feline lovers visiting Sydney and even better news for yogis who love felines; Catmosphere Cat Cafe (which is pretty self-explanatory) has recently branched out and are now doing cat yoga.
+Good news for feline lovers visiting Sydney and even better news for yogis who love felines; Catmosphere Cat Cafe (which is pretty self-explanatory) has recently branched out and is now doing cat yoga.

 Unique & Unusual Things To Do in Sydney (Evening Guide)

 The weirdness never sleeps just because the sun went down.
-I hope you fuelled up after your day, because you have a couple of busy nights in Sydney for your evening quirks.
+I hope you are fuelled up after your day because you have a couple of busy nights in Sydney for your evening quirks.

 8. Royal Botanic Gardens… With Flying Foxes!